franekmagiera/pastecan/README.md

 # Pastecan
 Pastecan is a [pastebin](https://pastebin.com/) clone.
 The backend is powered by a MySQL database and a REST API built with Python using the [aiohttp](https://docs.aiohttp.org/en/stable/) framework.
 The client side is a Single Page Application (SPA) created with TypeScript using preact, preact-router, react-bootstrap.
-(For a complete list of packages used see `package.json`)
+(For a complete list of packages used see `package.json` and `requirements.txt`)

 ## Features
   * CRUD operations on pastes